Joan Acker: Career

 Acker is best known for her theories on the relationship between race, class, and gender.
 She discusses this relationship in several of her publications, including her 2006 book Class Questions: Feminist Answers.
-Acker describes the need to think about race, class, and gender not as separate entities but as "intersecting systems of oppression."
+Acker describes the need to think about race, class, and gender not as separate entities but as "intersecting systems of oppression".

 Acker was professor of sociology at the University of Oregon until her retirement in 1993.
 In 1973, Acker founded the Center for the Study of Women in Society at the University of Oregon.
 She was also professor at The Swedish Center for Working Life.
-She successfully helped to raise pay wages for low-wage jobs in Oregon while serving on a state task force from 1981-1983.
+She successfully helped to raise pay wages for low-wage jobs in Oregon while serving on a state task force from 1981 to 1983.
 She also served as co-editor of the academic journals Gender & Society and Gender, Organisation and Work.
 In recognition of her scholarship, Acker received the American Sociological Association's Career of Distinguished Scholarship Award in 1993 and the Jessie Bernard Award for feminist scholarship in 1989.

 Later life and legacy

-She died on June 22, 2016 at the age of 92.
+She died on June 22, 2016, at the age of 92.